 It has been asserted that selling at a high price in the BRA and buying back at a low price in the IA is just a market transaction and therefore does not constitute a problem.
 But permitting DR to be an option in the BRA rather than requiring DR to be a commitment to provide a physical asset gives DR an unfair advantage and creates a self fulfilling dynamic that incents more of the same behavior.
 Only DR is permitted to be an option in the BRA.
 Generation resources must have met physical milestones in order to offer in the BRA.
 It is not reasonable to permit DR capacity resources to have a different product definition than generation capacity resources.
 Even if DR is treated as an annual product, this unique treatment as an option makes DR an inferior resource and not a complete substitute for generation resources.
-The current approach to DR is also inconsistent with the history of the definition of capacity in PJM, which has always been that capacity is physical and unit specific.
-The current approach to DR effectively makes DR a virtual participant in the PJM Capacity Market.
-That option should be eliminated.
+The current approach to DR is also inconsistent with the history of the definition at prices below the BRA prices which encourages the greater use of speculative DR.